barsoom/review/README.md

 * [x] Send entire state when you re-connect, [like the welcome hook](https://gist.github.com/joakimk/7b9ed5138c48594f0cdecfe95cb6c41e), show that this works as it's kind of a killer feature for this version
   - [x] Send limited data on page load
 * [x] Auto reload on code changes to keep everyone up to date (as changes will come somewhat often), or a notice that you are behind like trello
-  - [ ] Limit when we do this, e.g. only on data format change
 * [ ] Store payload from Github commits and comments
   * [x] Does created\_at and updated\_at get updated by ecto?
   * [ ] Hook up the webhook